-Step by Step directions on how to water bath can any high acid foods.
-High acid is any fruit, jam, jelly or pickled items.
+Step-by-step directions on how to water bath can any high-acid food.
+High acid is any fruit, jam, jelly, or pickled item.

 Sterilizing jars is not needed IF processing time is more than 10 minutes.
 Most home canning recipes call for at least 10 minutes processing time or more.
 If not, here is an easy way to sterilize your jars.